-Investments at fair value include investments in funds, including certain money market funds that are measured at net asset value ("NAV").
 The Company uses NAV to measure the fair value of its fund investments when (i) the fund investment does not have a readily determinable fair value and (ii) the NAV of the investment fund is calculated in a manner consistent with the measurement principles of investment company accounting, including measurement of the underlying investments at fair value.

-The Company's investments in funds measured at NAV include partnership interests, mutual funds, private equity funds, and money market funds.
+The Company's investments in funds measured at NAV include money market funds, mutual funds, partnership interests, and private equity funds.
 Private equity funds primarily invest in a broad range of industries worldwide in a variety of situations, including leveraged buyouts, recapitalizations, growth investments, and distressed investments.
 The private equity funds are primarily closed-end funds in which the Company's investments are generally not eligible for redemption.
 Distributions will be received from these funds as the underlying assets are liquidated or distributed.

 The general and limited partnership interests in investment partnerships were primarily valued based upon NAVs received from third-party fund managers.
 The various partnerships are investment companies, which record their underlying investments at fair value based on fair value policies established by management of the underlying fund.
 Fair value policies at the underlying fund generally require the funds to utilize pricing/valuation information, including independent appraisals, from third-party sources.
 However, in some instances, current valuation information for illiquid securities or securities in markets that are not active may not be available from any third-party source or fund management may conclude that the valuations that are available from third-party sources are not reliable.
 In these instances, fund management may perform model-based analytical valuations that may be used as an input to value these investments.

-The tables below present the fair value of our investments in, and unfunded commitments to, funds that are measured at NAV (in thousands):
+The table below presents the fair value of our investments in, and unfunded commitments to, funds that are measured at NAV (in thousands):

-December 31, 2019 Decembe r 31, 2018
+December 31, 2020 Decembe r 31, 2019

 Fair value of investments Unfunded commitments Fair value of investments Unfunded commitments

-Money market funds \$ 25,734 \$ - \$19,719 \$ -
+Money market funds \$ 34,192 \$ - \$25,734 \$ -

-Mutual funds 7,875 9,122 -
+Mutual funds 7,152 7,875

+Partnership interests 3,744 2,520 3,058 953

-Private equity funds 2,288 1,203 3,461 1,480
+Private equity funds 1,489 1,203 2,288 1,203

-Partnership interests 3,058 953 3,976 1,024

-Total \$38,955 \$2,156 \$36,278 \$2,504
+Total \$46,577 \$3,723 \$38,955 \$ 2,156